Bruno-PM-PMO/Airline-Loyalty-Program-analysis-PowerBI/README.md

 Dashboard built in Power BI to analyze an airline’s loyalty program.
 Focus on enrollments, cancellations, retention, and flight activity to uncover customer behavior and business impact.

+The project transforms raw data into KPIs and visualizations that provide actionable insights for customer retention and engagement.

 **Key Features**

 - Interactive dashboard with KPIs & trends